Adaptation of olfactory receptor abundances for efficient coding: Discussion

 \section{Discussion}

 We built a model for the distribution of receptor types in the olfactory epithelium that is based on efficient coding, and assumes that the abundances of different receptor types are adapted to the statistics of natural odors in a way that maximizes the amount of information conveyed to the brain by glomerular responses.
 This model predicts a non-uniform distribution of receptor types in the olfactory epithelium, as well as reproducible changes in the receptor distribution after perturbations to the odor environment.
-In contrast to other applications of efficient coding, our model operates in a regime in which there are significant correlations between sensors because the adaptation of receptor abundances occurs upstream of the brain circuitry that can decorrelate olfactory responses.
-In this regime, receptor abundances depend on the full correlation structure of the inputs, leading to predictions that are context-dependent in the sense that whether the abundance of a specific receptor goes up or down due to a shift in the environment depends on the global context of the responses of all the other receptors.
-All of these striking phenomena have been observed in recent experiments.
+In contrast to other applications of efficient coding, our model operates in a regime in which there are significant correlations between sensors because the adaptation of OSN abundances occurs upstream of the brain circuitry that can decorrelate olfactory responses.
+In this regime, OSN abundances depend on the full correlation structure of the inputs, leading to predictions that are context-dependent in the sense that whether the abundance of a specific receptor type goes up or down due to a shift in the environment depends on the global context of the responses of all the other receptors.
+All of these striking phenomena have been observed in recent experiments and had not been explained prior to this study.

 In our framework, the sensitivity of the receptor distribution to changes in odor statistics is affected by the tuning of the olfactory receptors, with narrowly-tuned receptors being more readily affected by such changes than broadly-tuned ones.
-The model also predicts that environments that differ in the identity of the odors that are present will lead to larger differences in optimal receptor distribution than environments that differ only in the statistics with which these odors are encountered.
-Another prediction is that there is a monotonic relationship between the number of receptor types found in the epithelium and the total number of olfactory sensory neurons.
-All of these predictions can be tested in future experiments.
+The model also predicts that environments that differ in the identity of the odors that are present will lead to greater deviations in the optimal receptor distribution than environments that differ only in the statistics with which these odors are encountered.
+Likewise, the model broadly predicts a monotonic relationship between the number of receptor types found in the epithelium and the total number of olfactory sensory neurons, all else being equal.